 During law school, Greg was an articles editor on the Stanford Law Review and was recognized for submitting an outstanding brief during the Marion Rice Kirkwood Moot Court competition.
 Before law school, Greg spent a year as a staff assistant on Capitol Hill.

-- Kleen Products Antitrust Litigation: Class action litigation pending in the Northern District of Illinois in which Plaintiffs allege that the Defendants, manufacturers of containerboard which is used to make cardboard boxes, conspired to restrict the supply of containerboard in order to increase the price.
+- Defended against class action in the Northern District of Illinois in which Plaintiffs alleged that the Defendants, manufacturers of containerboard which is used to make cardboard boxes, conspired to restrict the supply of containerboard in order to increase the price.

-- In re Urethane Cases, San Francisco County Superior Court, JCCP No. 4367: Consolidated antitrust suit by purported indirect purchasers alleging price fixing of urethane chemicals.
+- Represented defendant company in consolidated antitrust suit by purported indirect purchasers alleging price fixing of urethane chemicals.